aksingh5tech/5TECHLAB_TRAIN/README.md

 ## Evaluation

-Additional tools for evaluating OLMo models are available at the [OLMo Eval](https://github.com/allenai/ai2-olmo-eval) repo.
+Additional tools for evaluating QXLAB models are available at the [QXLAB Eval](https://github.com/allenai/ai2-olmo-eval) repo.